 In the first hand, right off the bat, Daniel Negreanu takes down a nice $92k pot from Tom Dwan who called down a river with just 9 high!
+That can’t be right according to any sort of pot odds calculations!
 Can any one of you out there imagine risking $45,000 with a 9 high?
 Clearly Dwan picked the wrong opponent to do that against, but, as Gabe Kaplan says, if Dwan had ended up making the right call, people would be talking about the call of the century!
 Oh well, he just ends up looking stupid. 🙂

 Oh wait… Then came this debacle of a hand from Galfond against Eli Elezra: